Mango for diabetes a tasty fruit myths

 This fruit contains dietary fibers, which aid digestion.
 This dietary fiber also makes your gut healthy.

 This fruit shields the retina of your eyes.
-It improves vision and shields eyes from damage caused by age.
+It improves vision and shields the eyes from damage caused by age.

 Many studies point out that aam contains bioactive materials such as ascorbic acid, carotenoids, phenolic compounds, and many more.